What To Expect

 The cost of treatment depends upon the severity of the patient’s problem.
 The treatment coordinator will discuss fees and payment options, during the initial exam, if treatment is required.
-We have different payment plans to suit your budget and accept assignment from most insurance plans.
+We have different payment plans to suit your budget and accept assignments from most insurance plans.
 We work hard to make orthodontics affordable.

-What Does my Investment Include?
+What Does My Investment Include?

 Your investment includes: